Zamiell/stardew-valley/Min-Max_Guide.md

   * Normally, we would save Leeks, Dandelions, and food from the garbage cans to eat, since they have a low GPE.
 However, we need as much money as possible for Spring 2, so we need to sell them today as an exception to the rule.
 * Hoe + plant + water any remaining mixed seeds.
   * Note that you can work past 0 energy and become exhausted with no penalty carrying over to Spring 2 (because you will level up foraging).
 * Go to bed at 2 AM.
-(We don't want to incur the gold penalty.)
+(We do not want to incur the gold penalty.)
 * At the end of the day, you should get:
   * Foraging 0 --> 1